 Plan Records and Plan Year

-Plan records are kept on file in the Benefits Office and are kept on July 1 through June 30 plan year basis.
+Plan records are kept on file in the Human Resources Office and are kept on July 1 through June 30 plan year basis.

 Plan Identification Numbers

 Employer Identification Number: 04-2104847